MorenoS96/StarSystemTravelTimeService/README.md

 cd StarSystemTravelTimeService

-(remove -DskipTests if you want to execute the tests)
+(remove -DskipTests if you want to execute the tests - may take awhile)

 mvnw clean install -DskipTests